Primary photons, boson star and phase transition: The condensation and the fluctuations

 where

-Hence, the case B) takes place for $T < T_{c}$, where the only part of the total number of particles proportional to $\sim (\beta_{c}/\beta)^{3/2}$ is distributed on all the spectrum of momenta.
+Hence, the case B) takes place for $T < T_{c}$, where the only part of the total number of scalar particles proportional to $\sim (\beta_{c}/\beta)^{3/2}$ is distributed in the BS with all the spectrum of momenta.
 The rest one $\sim [ 1- (\beta_{c}/\beta)^{3/2}]$ is the scalar condensate.
 As the result, in the case of high temperatures, the condensates stay close to almost zero, while at low temperatures the condensate obtains a large value.